Jospeh Tan, acting Director of xDigital, shares with the audience how his division builds digital solutions for the Home Team. (Photo: HTX)

-While the main exhibition zone featuring cutting-edge AI projects was located at the ground floor, the event space up on the fifth floor hosted an exhibition of HTX’s history and work, as well as a series of engaging tech talks that were so popular most attendees had to register to guarantee their seats.
+While the main exhibition zone featuring cutting-edge AI projects was located on the ground floor, the event space on the fifth floor hosted an exhibition of HTX’s history and work, as well as a series of engaging tech talks that were so popular, most attendees had to register to guarantee their seats.

 Tan Boon Leong, VP/Head of DeepBrain (Data Science & Information) at ST Engineering, kicked off the series with his presentation on how organisations can operationalise AI effectively, including building robust infrastructure for AI initiatives and aligning these initiatives with business objectives and governance frameworks.